worldcoin/hubble-commander/README.md

 ```

 The smart contracts can be deployed by using the binary with a `deploy` subcommand, e.g. `commander deploy`.
+The subcommand uses its own config (see `deployer-config.example.yaml` file for reference).
-After successful deployment, a chain spec file will be generated which can be used to start the commander.
+After a successful deployment, a chain spec file will be generated which can be used to start the commander.
 Additionally, the path to a chain spec file can be provided with `file` flag, e.g. `commander deploy -file chain-spec.yaml`.

 ## Scripts